RetroAbstract/rssguard/resources/docs/Documentation.md

 Boolean MessageObject.isAlreadyInDatabase(DuplicateCheck)
 ```

-which allows you to perform runtime check for existence of the article in RSS Guard's database.
+which allows you to perform runtime checks for the existence of the article in RSS Guard's database.
 Parameter is the value from enumeration [`DuplicateCheck`](#dupl-check).
 It specifies how exactly the article should match.

-For example, if you want to check if there is already another article by the same author in a database, you should call `msg.isAlreadyInDatabase(MessageObject.SameAuthor)`.
+For example, if you want to check if there is already another article by the same author in the database, you should call `msg.isAlreadyInDatabase(MessageObject.SameAuthor)`.
 The values of enumeration can be combined in a single call with the **[bitwise OR] (`|`)** operator, like this:

   [bitwise OR]: <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_OR>